Testimonials From Our Students And Parents

 I had so much fun learning about astro science, and until this course, I never knew what a heliosphere was.
 I have learned SO MANY THINGS that are not taught in school.
 All of the homework were hands on activities, and this was the ONLY occasion where I look forward to doing homework (crazy right?).
 After every class, I am always left astonished about all the wonders of outer space.
 Thank you for all of your teachings and inspirations!

-I really loved the complexity and emergence topic as well as the Golden Record!
+I really loved the complexity and emergence topic!
 The complexity and emergence topic gave me a name for the things I like to think about.
-The Golden Record gave me an opportunity to think about the complexity of our current human knowledge (it’s aweing!).
+It also gave me an opportunity to think about the complexity of our current human knowledge (it’s aweing!).

 I wanted to send a quick note to tell you how much Ch. enjoyed your astrobiology class.
 It was planned exceptionally well and left her running downstairs after each one to excitedly share what she had learned.